 However, high operation and investment costs are likely to hamper growth.
 Gradual decline in gasoline demand from Europe and North America is further expected to negatively impact FCC industry growth in these regions.
 Feedstock composition is another major concern for refinery operators as well, including issues associated with heat & configuration balance and contaminants.

-The global market has been categorized into North America, Europe, Asia Pacific (APAC), Middle East and Africa (MEA) and Central and South America (CSA).
+The global fluid catalytic cracking market has been categorized into North America, Europe, Asia Pacific (APAC), Middle East and Africa (MEA) and Central and South America (CSA).
 APAC is the largest and fastest growing consumer owing to rising fuel consumption in developing countries such as China, India, Indonesia, and others.

 Low labor costs and inexpensive raw material supply has led to a shift in manufacturing base from Western countries to APAC region, which is expected to complement FCC demand in this region as well.
 High consumption of petroleum-based products owing to wide availability and low costs as compared to bio-based products is further expected to spur product demand in this region.
 Increasing backward integration of FCC manufacturers in order to reduce overall ownership costs is also expected to provide several growth opportunities over the forecast period.